5 Signs It's Time to Quit Your Job (Before You Burn Out)

 Conclusion

-You are the CEO of your career.
+Your knowledge and experience are valuable.
 A company will rent your time for as long as it is profitable for them.
 You must decide when that trade is no longer profitable for you.

 If you recognized more than two signs on this list, it’s time to update your resume.
 Not because you’re quitting tomorrow, but because you’re preparing for what’s next.